CKMud-Mudlet-Scripts/CK/README.md

 # Aliases

 `zetabot <aoe> <target>` - Start the zetabot, you don't need to be in the room of the target to start, and you don't have to the aoe mastered.
 If you have a Zeta it will automaticlly use it based on your Max Gravity from `status`

+`autolearn <target> <speedwalk_to_isolation>` - Start the auto learn process using <target> to train every skill until its mastered.
+Androids can ignore the speedwalk argument.
+The following CK constants should be used by organics

+1. `learning.recall_isolation` this will get you to an isolation tank from any location on the mud.
+Mine is "recall;s;w;enter vort;s"
+2. `learning.return_to_target` this will get you back to the original target from the recall_isolation constant.
+Mine is "crecall;n;n;n;e;n" this will change based on target

 `redeem all` - Redeem all loot boxes until you have no more